Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a New Hampshire Registered Agent

-In New Hampshire, every LLC will need to designate a registered agent.
-A registered agent is simply an individual or company with a New Hampshire street address who will be responsible for any legal correspondence.
-This includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+In New Hampshire, every LLC must appoint a registered agent.
+A registered agent is an individual or company with a New Hampshire street address responsible for any legal correspondence.
+This includes receiving legal documents, such as lawsuit notifications, on behalf of the business.

 Step 3: File the New Hampshire LLC Certificate of Formation

-The paperwork to officially create an LLC in New Hampshire is called the Certificate of Formation (called the Articles of Organization in many states).
+The paperwork to officially create an LLC is called the New Hampshire LLC Certificate of Formation (called the Articles of Organization in many states).
 The easiest option is to file on the Secretary of State’s website.
 Additionally, you can download the Certificate of Formation (Form LLC-1) and mail or hand-deliver the paperwork to the New Hampshire Secretary of State’s office.

 If filing in person, take to the Secretary of State’s office at: